How to Set Password and Permissions on a PDF

 Frequently Asked Questions

-What level of encryption is supported for securing PDFs?
+What encryption level does IronPDF support for securing PDFs?

-Can permissions like printing and annotations be controlled?
+Can I control PDF permissions like printing and annotations using C#?

-How does setting an owner password affect user permissions?
+How does setting an owner password affect PDF user permissions?

-Setting an owner password allows control over user permissions.
-For example, even if a user password is set, entering only the user password will not unlock certain features, like copy/paste, unless the correct owner password is also provided.
+Setting an owner password in IronPDF allows you to control user permissions.
+For instance, even if a user password is set, entering only the user password won't unlock certain features like copy/paste, unless the correct owner password is also provided.

-Where can I find more documentation on IronSecureDoc?
+Where can I find more documentation on PDF security features?

-More documentation on IronSecureDoc can be explored at IronSoftware's documentation page, providing detailed information on managing SaaS services and PDF security features.
+More documentation on PDF security features, including managing SaaS services like IronSecureDoc, can be found on IronSoftware's documentation page, providing detailed information and instructions.

 Chaknith Bin